Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models

 For the LLM-as-a-judge datasets, we generated 256 tokens.
 We then used GPT-5 \citep{gpt5systemcard} to evaluate if the predicted answer was correct given the question and correct answer.
 This approach was beneficial to avoid association reasoning problems that smaller models (13B or less parameters) may have answering complex questions.

-\section{Further Results from Section \ref{sec:val_func_and_info}}
+\section{Further Results from Section \ref{sec:val_conditions}}

-We include experiments on Text/Doc VQA and Multimodal Reasoning task datasets on all models and more experients on the Qwen 2.5 VL and Deepseek VL 7B to validate our results are consistent across task types.
+We include further experiments on General VQA, Text/Doc VQA, Multimodal Reasoning, and Captioning datasets on LLaVA 1.5 7B/13B, LLaVA NeXT 7B Mistral, DeepSeek VL 7B, and Qwen 2.5 VL 7B to validate our results are consistent across task types.